-I was very excited to have had the opportunity to teach STEM last year!
+I was very excited to have had the opportunity to teach STEM recently!
 Ms. Chapman and I had a great group of students.
 This page contains highlights from a few of our activities.

 We were studying a wide variety of topics as STEM stands for Science, Technology, Engineering and Math.
 My hope is that we covered all topics in a fun and interesting way.
 Please note that our curriculum for this class was a dynamic class and was always under construction, but we followed the basic order of topics online and continued to make changes as needed.
 If you are new to STEM, you may find the attached brochure helpful.
 Let's step up to STEM!